John F. Kennedy Stadium: Other sports

 On September 23, 1926, an announced crowd of 120,557 packed the then-new Stadium during a rainstorm to witness Gene Tunney capture the world heavyweight boxing title from Jack Dempsey.
-Undefeated Rocky Marciano knocked out Jersey Joe Walcott at the stadium on September 23, 1952 to win boxing's heavyweight championship.
+Undefeated Rocky Marciano knocked out Jersey Joe Walcott at the stadium on September 23, 1952, to win boxing's heavyweight championship.

 On June 26, 1957, a 150-lap NASCAR convertible race was held at the Stadium, which was won by Bob Welborn in a 1957 Chevrolet.

 JFK Stadium hosted Team America's soccer match against England on May 31, 1976, as part of the 1976 U.S.A.
 Bicentennial Cup Tournament.
-In the game, England defeated Team America, 3-1, in front of a small crowd of 16,239.
+In the game, England defeated Team America, 3–1, in front of a small crowd of 16,239.
 England and Italy had failed to qualify for the 1976 European Championship final tournament and so they joined Brazil and Team America, composed of international stars playing in the North American Soccer League, in the four team competition.
 Because Team America was composed of international players and was not the American national team, the Football Association does not regard England's match against Team America as an official international match.

-JFK Stadium was one of fifteen United States stadia (and along with Franklin Field, also in Philadelphia) inspected by a five-member FIFA committee in April 1988 in the evaluation of the United States as a possible host of the 1994 FIFA World Cup.
+JFK Stadium was one of fifteen United States stadiums (and along with Franklin Field, also in Philadelphia) inspected by a five-member FIFA committee in April 1988 in the evaluation of the United States as a possible host of the 1994 FIFA World Cup.
 By the time the World Cup was held in 1994, JFK Stadium had already been demolished two years prior.

 Other events

-The Philadelphia Flyers won their second Stanley Cup on May 27, 1975, and celebrated with a parade down Broad Street the next day that ended at the stadium.
+The Philadelphia Flyers won their second Stanley Cup on May 27, 1975.
+The next day they celebrated with a parade down Broad Street that ended at the stadium.
 Five years later, the Philadelphia Phillies won their first World Series on October 21 of that year.
 The following day, the team paraded the exact route.

 In 1981, The Rolling Stones announced their World Tour via a press conference at JFK.

 Through 1989, the Broad Street Run course ended with a lap around the track at the stadium.

 Concerts

-JFK Stadium occasionally hosted rock concerts:

-The Supremes appeared in concert here on September 10, 1965.
+JFK Stadium was known for hosting some of the largest and most prominent rock music acts of the late 20th century, including (but by no means limited to):